ckenaston/ckenaston.github.io/pages/cv.md

 “[Reds, Rosaries, and Revolutionary Governments: Church-State Relations in Cuba and Nicaragua in the Aftermath of Revolution](https://historicalreview.yale.edu/sites/default/files/yhr_spring_2013_web.pdf),” _Yale Historical Review_ 2 (Spring 2013): 58-71\.

 ## GRANTS AND FELLOWSHIPS
+Samuel and Marion Merrill Graduate Student Travel Grant, Organization of American Historians, 2022

-PhD Plus Fellowship, Office of Graduate and Postdoctoral Affairs, University of Virginia
+PhD Plus Fellowship, Office of Graduate and Postdoctoral Affairs, University of Virginia, 2021

 Arts and Sciences Society of Fellows Dissertation Completion Fellowship, University of Virginia, 2021